mbs-octoml/mbs-tvm/src/relay/collage/design.md

   list.
 Consider replacing with `CollageFuseOps` in lightweight mode?
 - `Target`s can have a `"fusion_spec"` attribute to directly control fusion.
 - Indexing in `CombineByKindFusionRule` to avoid O(n^2) iteration over candidates.
-- Need to be dominator aware in `CombineByKindFusionRule` or is current naive approach of using `SubGraph::IsValid` good enough to eliminate taps?
+- Need to be dominator aware in `CombineByPrimitivesFusionRule` or is current naive approach of using `SubGraph::IsValid` good enough to eliminate taps?
 - What's with the use of `OpPatternKinds` on dataflow edges in `FuseOps` and the special rule relabelling `kBroadcast` as `kElemwise` if input/output shapes match?
 Need to find examples.